Marriage

 Requirements:

-3. Printed and filled out PMRF (Philhealth Member Registration Form) that you can download from their website.
-Their site is often down so just check the link if it works.
+• PhilHealth Member Registration Form (PMRF): You can download the printed and filled-out PMRF from their website.
+Their site is often down, so just check the link to see if it works.
 You can also ask in the office directly if you don't want to download.
-Or send me a message here and I will forward it to you.

-4. 1x1 ID picture with white background.
-This one's not listed on the website, but you need it for your new ID.
+• 1x1 ID picture with white background: This one was not listed on the website, but you need it for your new ID.

 Steps:

-1. Fill out necessary information that applies.
+1. Fill out the necessary information that applies.
 For Purpose, tick off ✔ For Updating.

 2. Wait for your number to be called and submit all requirements for checking.